SayantanRC/android-training/jetpack-compose/basics_of_states.md

   ```
   I/System.out: Button 1 clicked
   ```
-- On clicking the second button, similar to first button, no UI change and only the clicked event log appears.
+- On clicking the second button, similar to first button, no UI change and only the click event is logged.
   ```
   I/System.out: Button 2 clicked
   ```

 ### Why
 If you have read about compose, you would know that Jetpack compose does not play very well with variables directly used in the UI, the UI gets updated only for a **STATE change**.
-A variable value change is not viewed as a state change, hence compose does not update the UI.
+A simple variable value change is not viewed as a state change, hence compose does not update the UI.
+The variable must be a **state variable** to update the UI.
 This will get clearer in the next examples.

 ## Example 2
 ```
 ...
 ...

-    var buttonText1 = mutableStateOf("Un-clicked")                  // changed to state
+    var buttonText1 = mutableStateOf("Un-clicked")                  // changed to state variable

     @Composable
     fun LiveButton1() {